Do Shutters Reduce Noise? What Suffolk Homeowners Need to Know

 In an original Victorian sash window with a slightly loose sash mechanism, the draught that enters around the sashes carries ambient sound from outside into the room — the sound of traffic, voices, wind — at a level that the glass itself does not transmit.
 A closed shutter that reduces the draught also reduces this sound pathway, contributing to the overall quietening of the room beyond the direct acoustic barrier effect.

 This draught-reduction acoustic benefit is in addition to the direct noise reduction provided by the shutter panel and the air gap, and it is most significant in the older period properties of Suffolk where original sash frames are the primary sound transmission pathway rather than the glass itself.
+For a complete guide to shutters in period homes read our room by room guide for Suffolk period properties.

 Combining shutters with other noise reduction measures